PDF File Security

 • stopping printing to file drivers (i.e. Adobe PDF files)

-• preventing temporary files being created that store unprotected copies of a PDF
+• preventing temporary files from being created that store unprotected copies of a PDF

 Additional security implementations can be used to: